uqcybersquad/constitution/constitution.md

 **9c.** A casual vacancy in the role of Equity Officer must be filled by a vote of the general membership as soon as is permitted by the Constitution.

-**9d.** Where a casual vacancy exists as defined by b) above, a person validly elected does not vacate their position.
+**9d.** Where a casual vacancy exists as defined by 9b above, a person validly elected does not vacate their position.
 - **9d.i.** For the avoidance of doubt, if the Annual General Meeting concludes with only one man elected as Equity Officer, then that man continues as Equity Officer, and nominations must be sought for an additional Equity Officer.

 **9e.** The Equity Officers shall report to the Management Committee on issues affecting equity, diversity, and inclusion.